llvm/llvm-project/flang/docs/Extensions.md

 * A type-bound procedure binding can be passed as an actual argument corresponding to a dummy procedure and can be used as the target of a procedure pointer assignment statement.
+* An explicit `INTERFACE` can declare the interface of a procedure pointer even if it is not a dummy argument.

 ### Extensions supported when enabled by options